ShashkovS/ejapp/ARCHITECTURE.md

 ### Structure
 - **Entry HTML:** `frontend/index.html` loads the public landing page; Vite injects bundles from `frontend/src/main.ts`.
 - **Public bundle (`frontend/src/main.ts`):** Implements registration, login, and simulated Google OAuth flows.
 On success, tokens are persisted to `localStorage` and the browser navigates to `/private/`.
-- **Private area (`frontend/private/`):** Contains its own HTML and `main.ts`, which loads Tailwind styles, fetches the current user's items, submits new items, and performs automatic refresh-token flow when access tokens expire.
-It redirects to `/` if no access token is present.
+- **Private area (`frontend/private/`):** A dedicated React bundle (`main.tsx` → `App.tsx`) renders the authenticated ejudge dashboard.
+It fetches aggregated contest reports, exposes cohort-based filtering, colour-coded topic summaries, and weekly activity heatmaps.
+Token refresh is handled automatically when the reports endpoint returns `401`, and the page redirects to `/` if no access token is present before hydration.
 - **Styling:** Tailwind CSS is configured through `tailwind.config.js` and processed via the `@tailwindcss/vite` plugin.

 ### Build & Tooling